mockery/mockery/README.markdown

 marked final, or with methods marked final, cannot be mocked fully.
 In these cases a partial mock (explained below) must be utilised.

-    $mock = \Mockery::mock(':MyNamespace\MyClass');
+    $mock = \Mockery::mock('alias:MyNamespace\MyClass');

-Prefixing the valid name of a class (which is NOT currently loaded) with a colon will generate an alias mock.
+Prefixing the valid name of a class (which is NOT currently loaded) with "alias:" will generate an "alias mock".
 Alias mocks create a class alias with the given classname to stdClass and are generally used to enable the mocking of public static methods.

-    $mock = \Mockery::mock('|MyNamespace\MyClass');
+    $mock = \Mockery::mock('overload:MyNamespace\MyClass');

-Prefixing the valid name of a class (which is NOT currently loaded) with a bar will generate an alias mock (as with a colon) except that created new instances of that class will import any expectations set on the origin mock ($mock).
+Prefixing the valid name of a class (which is NOT currently loaded) with "overload:" will generate an alias mock (as with "alias:") except that created new instances of that class will import any expectations set on the origin mock ($mock).
 The origin mock is never verified since it's used an expectation store for new instances.
+For this purpose I used the term "instance mock" to differentiate it from the simpler "alias mock".

-Note: Using alias mocks across more than one test will generate a fatal error since you can't have two classes of the same name.
+Note: Using alias/instance mocks across more than one test will generate a fatal error since you can't have two classes of the same name.
 To avoid this, run each test of this kind in a separate PHP process (which is supported out of the box by both PHPUnit and PHPT).